runtimeverification/pl-tutorial/2_languages/1_simple/1_untyped/simple-untyped.md

 definition with the right options in order to generate the desired model.
-No kompile options are needed if you only only want to execute the definition (and thus get an interpreter), but if you want to search for a different program behaviors then you need to kompile with the transition option including rule groups such as lookup, increment, acquire, etc.  See the IMP++ tutorial for what the transition option means how to use it.
+No kompile options are needed if you only only want to execute the definition (and thus get an interpreter), but if you want to search for a different program behaviors then you need to kompile with the --enable-search option
 ```k
 endmodule
 ```